What are my other immigration options when Temporary Protected Status (TPS) ends?

-Those who may be about to lose TPS have many other immigration options:
+Those who may be about to lose Temporary Protected Status (TPS) have many other immigration options:

 - If you were admitted or paroled into the United States before you received TPS, or while you had TPS, you may be eligible to adjust your status through a U.S. citizen spouse, adult son or daughter or parent (if you are a child).
 Under certain circumstances, you may be able to adjust status through a Lawful Permanent Resident Spouse or Parent, or a U.S. citizen sibling.